-Just because you can’t meet with people physically doesn’t mean your networking has to take a pause.
-Here are some ways you can reach out and network while staying in:
+If you don’t have the time or opportunity to meet with others in-person, that doesn’t mean your networking has to take a pause.
+Here are five ways you can reach out and network virtually.

-Take it online.
-If you’re feeling video chat fatigue, take your networking to the website that was created for it: LinkedIn.
-First, make sure your profile is completed and up-to-date with any courses you’ve taken or skills you’ve picked up during your career break.
+Take your networking to the website that was created for it: LinkedIn.
+First, make sure your profile is complete and up-to-date with any courses you’ve taken or skills you’ve picked up during your career break.
+Networking on LinkedIn is a pressure-free way to get back into a professional mindset and connect with your network.
 Message your existing connections, connect with new ones, and stay active by posting and commenting on your feed and any groups you’re a part of.
-Networking on LinkedIn is a pressure-free way to get back into a professional mindset and connect with your network without setting up one-on-one meetings.
+After a webinar or conference, reach out on LinkedIn to any presenters you found especially inspiring or fellow attendees.

 Need some help getting started?
 Watch our popular webinar on how to successfully leverage your LinkedIn profile.

 3. Join an online group.

 Connect with affinity groups, alumni associations, and professional groups in your career field.
 Groups such as Women Who Code and Women in Product are on Slack, LinkedIn, or other platforms to allow members to connect and share and offer events or message boards that you can take part in.
 Also look into joining more general career-oriented sites like Fairygodboss, Ladies Get Paid, and Elpha have active forums on career advice and more specific sub-groups on a variety of interests.

 Events are certainly not the only way to network, but they can still be a valuable way to meet people outside of your existing circle of connections.
 Look through the virtual event postings in your online professional groups, and browse through sites like MeetUp and Eventbrite for upcoming networking opportunities in your local area or career field.